-When you know how to organize a refrigerator you'll save money, time and your sanity.
+When you know how to declutter and organize a refrigerator you'll save money, time and your sanity.
 Follow these steps to organize your fridge with food safety, preservation and efficiency in mind!

 If you're working through our Healthy Kitchen Reset series, this is challenge number 3.
 It follows the same basic process used to organize spices and the pantry (i.e., remove, purge, assess, organize and systemize.)
 However, there are important new considerations since we are dealing with perishable items!